simula/SoccerSum/README.md

 - Progress is shown on the GUI sidebar.

-## Paper Information and Citations
+## Citations

-For citing the research associated with this software, please use the following BibTeX entries:
+Please cite our research using the following BibTeX entries:

 <pre><code>
 @incollection{Houshmand_MMSYS_ODS,